multivendorx/MultiVendorX/readme.txt

 14. Show Multiple Seller in Single Product.

 == Changelog ==

+= 4.2.3 - 2024-10-01 =
+* Added     - Compatibility of WooCommerce 9.3.3.
+* Fixed     - Commission details from the setup wizard were not saving in the backend settings #846.
+* Fixed     - Incorrect display of paid, unpaid, and deleted commission counts #845.
+* Fixed     - Broken categories section in the vendor edit product page #784.

 = 4.2.2 - 2024-09-17 =
 * Added     - Compatibility with WordPress 6.6.2.